efsalvarenga/CV/index.md

-I am the Shell Upstream IDA's focal point for wells & reservoir projects, developing data science solutions, and supporting colleagues translate analytics into engineering and management language.
+Shell Upstream IDA's focal point for wells & reservoir projects, developing data science solutions, and supporting colleagues translate analytics into engineering and management language.
-My best technical skill is the ability to slice complex problems into modularised components that can be mathematically represented and solved with fit for purpose models.
+I am skillful in slicing complex problems into modularised components that can be mathematically represented and solved with fit for purpose models.
 I have a professional engineering background, supported by further academic education in operational research and management sciences.
 Out of the office I enjoy spending time with my family, powerlifting, trekking and cycling throughout Den Haag.